 - Five Feet Apart –This is another teenage love story, this time featuring two teens living with Cystic Fibrosis.
 Patient advocate Claire Wineland was involved with the creation of this film before she passed away last year.

-- Speechless – On this show, Maya DiMeo, a wife and mother, is fiercely protective of her husband, Jimmy, and their three children, Ray, Dylan, and J.J. — who has a condition that leaves him with unique mobility and communication challenges.
-The Speechless crew has made a commitment to casting people who live with illness and disability throughout the show.
-They are fighting for representation of this community across the industry.
+- Speechless – On this show, Maya DiMeo, a wife and mother, is fiercely protective of her husband, Jimmy, and their three children, Ray, Dylan, and JJ.
+JJ has a condition that leaves him with unique mobility and communication challenges.
+The Speechless crew has committed to casting people who live with illness and disability throughout the show.
+They are fighting for more representation of this community across the industry.